 Condenser vs dynamic microphones: What’s the difference

 Lavalier microphones can be dynamic or condenser; some differences are worth considering.
 Condenser microphones are typically more sensitive and require phantom power to operate, which may drain the battery in your recording device.
-A dynamic microphone can often handle louder sounds without distorting as much as a condenser, so this is a better option if you plan on screaming into your microphone or if the talent you plan on miking is very “dynamic.”
+A dynamic microphone can often handle louder sounds without distorting as much as a condenser, so this is a better option if you plan on screaming into your microphone or if the talent you plan on capturing is very “dynamic.”

 How do I choose the right connector?